 explaining how the discharge occurred, why the waste cannot be removed, and any updates to the waste acceptance program necessary to prevent re- occurrence.
 If the waste is a hazardous waste, the Discharger shall immediately notify the Department of Toxic Substances Control.

-Leachate and landfill gas condensate may be returned/discharged only to active LF-2 modules constructed and operated in accordance with this Order and only if consistent with Discharge Prohibition A.3.
+Leachate and landfill gas condensate may be returned/discharged only to active LF-2 modules and Calaveras SI unit which are constructed and operated in accordance with this Order and only if consistent with Discharge Prohibition A.3.

-After 15 October 2016, leachate and LFG condensate derived from LF-1 shall be discharged at an authorized offsite facility or appropriately handled for such discharge (e.g., stored in tanks pending pick-up).
-See Facility Specification C.2.
+After 15 October 2016, leachate and LFG condensate derived from LF-1 shall be discharged at an authorized on-site Class II surface impoundment unit or appropriately handled for offsite discharge (e.g., stored in tanks pending pick-up).
+See Facility Specification C.2 and C.3.

 The discharge of dewatered sewage, septage, and/or water treatment sludge shall be limited to active LF-2 modules constructed and operated in accordance with this Order, including, but not necessarily limited to, Construction Specifications D.1 through D.4 and SPRR, Standard Prohibition C.1.b.